We get by with a little help from our friends...

 Thanks to your donations, we were able to get Harmony in to see a specialist in the Sacramento CA area, and learned that she needed her medication adjusted.
-We are hoping that some day her seizures will be under control, and that Harmony will be ready for adoption.
+Harmony was adopted by one of the people who found her on the road after she had been hit.

 Kya was attacked by an adult dog in the home in early January 2015.
 She was surrendered to Dog Town and immediately transported to our veterinarian.

 Kya had sustained some nasty head injuries and required medical care for several weeks.
 With the help of our supporters, we were able to make sure that her veterinary bills were paid in full, and that she received the best care possible.